-What's A Wear Layer And Why This Vinyl Flooring Feature Matters MostApril 13, 2021
+What's A Wear Layer And Why This Luxury Vinyl Flooring Feature Matters MostApril 13, 2021

-One of the most common questions about vinyl flooring is about the wear layer.
+One of the most common questions about luxury vinyl flooring is about the wear layer.
 What is it, you ask?
-Well, besides loving the look of your new luxury vinyl tiles or planks, this top layer is one of the most important features of your floors.
+Well, besides loving the look of your new luxury vinyl plank flooring, this top layer is one of the most important features of your floors.
 Choose wisely because this critical component protects the print design of your vinyl from daily wear-and-tear to more serious damage.
 In this guide, you’ll learn what makes up a wear layer and why it matters most when it comes to your new luxury vinyl floors.

 The Wear Layer Materials

 Luxury vinyl plank flooring consists of several layers, starting with the top wear layer with or without a coating.
 The wear layer then covers the print design that sits on the vinyl core.
 Some planks may or may not include an attached backing underneath the core depending on the install type.
 The clear wear layer is made up of virgin or recycled PVC or vinyl and serves as the main protection of the flooring.
 In fact, it’s the only thing stopping spills and scratches from damaging the paper print film that showcases the beautiful wood- or tile-look designs.